University of New Haven Visitors Policy & Access to Campus Guidelines

 Human Resources - Candidates for Employment

-Access to the Library will be restricted to University of New Haven faculty, staff and students during the spring semester.
+Access to the Library will be restricted to University of New Haven faculty, staff, and currently enrolled students during the Fall 2021 semester.
 Library page on myCharger (login required).

 Facilities (Third Party Partners)

-All University of New Haven vendors, contractors, and third party housing partners will be required to have a COVID-19 plan in place for their respective departments to include temperature checks and necessary screening for those who are on campus 3 or more days per week.
-All parties will be required to display proper credentialing upon arrival to campus and will adhere to the University Phase 3 COVID-19 policies to include required facial coverings and social distancing anywhere on campus.
+All University of New Haven vendors, contractors, and third-party housing partners will be required to have a COVID-19 plan in place for their respective departments.
+All parties will be required to display proper credentialing on campus at all times and will adhere to the University COVID-19 policies, including University-approved face coverings when vaccination status is not known.

-The Offices of Undergraduate and Graduate Admissions will continue to host One-on-One Visits, Drive-Thru Campus Tours, Virtual Information Sessions, Virtual Admissions related events, and socially distanced walking tours throughout the summer and spring semester, to remain in compliance with the State of Connecticut COVID guidelines.
-All campus visitor tours will be scheduled through the Event Management System (EMS) in conjunction with the Office of Undergraduate and Graduate Admissions.
+The Offices of Undergraduate and Graduate Admissions will continue to host daily Information Sessions and Campus Tours, Open Houses, Campus Interviews, Group Information Sessions, Drive-Thru Campus Tours, Virtual Information Sessions, Virtual Admissions-related events, and physically distanced walking tours throughout the Fall 2021 and Spring 2022 semesters, in order to remain in compliance with the State of Connecticut COVID-19 guidelines.
+All campus visits will be scheduled through the University website in conjunction with the Office of Undergraduate and Graduate Admissions.

-Drive-thru tours will continue through the spring semester but will be limited to weekend hours to limit vehicular and pedestrian traffic.
+Drive-thru tours will continue through the Fall 2021 and Spring 2022 semesters but will be limited to weekend hours to limit vehicular and pedestrian traffic.

 Scheduling Admissions Visits: